ClarisseSan/ShoeStore/README.md

     * A Cancel button with an action to navigate back to the shoe list screen - PENDING
     * A Save button with an action to navigate back to the shoe list screen and add a new Shoe to the Shoe View Model - PENDING

-12. Make sure you can’t go back to onboarding screens
+12. Make sure you can’t go back to onboarding screens - DONE

 13. In the Shoe List screen: